 I work primarily with organisations in regulated and operations-heavy industries where data decisions carry significant risk and complexity.

-These industries share common characteristics: complex data landscapes, regulatory requirements, operational dependencies on data quality, and high stakes for getting data decisions wrong.
+These industries share common characteristics: multiple data systems, regulatory requirements, operational dependencies on data quality, and high stakes for getting data decisions wrong.
 If your organisation operates in a similar environment, we should talk.

 Why This Works